earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2016-12-06-raster04-chm-dem-dsm.md

 * Subtract the post-flood DEM from the pre-flood DEM.
 Do you see any differences in elevation before the after?
 * Create a CHM for both pre-flood and post-flood by subtracing the DEM from the DTM for each year.
 Next create a CHM DIFFERENCE raster by subtracting the post-flood chm from the pre-flood CHM.
-* export the files as geotiff's and open them in QGIS.
+* Export the files as geotiff's and open them in QGIS.
 Explore the differences.
 What differences do you see between the two years?

 </div>